 - Websites place one or more cookies into a visitor’s web browser.
 These can be abused for profiling and tracking purposes.

 - HELP!!!!
 THE INTERNET IS SCREWED!!!!

 Website admins must alert any visitor who is an EU Data Subject about any data collection or visitor tracking that might take place while they are on their websites and must ask permission before any data is collected and before any tracking is done.
-If you understood this correctly you will be thinking ‘Good grief, how will the Internet work now?
-We are screwed!’
+If you understood this correctly you will be thinking ‘OMG!
+How can the Internet work now?’

 Think you can just block EU Data Subjects?

 Think again.
 There is no reliable way to block EU traffic.
 People use VPNs and Tor browsers to hide their true location.
 That the EU Data Subject tricked you is not a defence against GDPR.

 GDPR is retroactive.
 All the obligations of GDPR apply to data already collected prior to GDPR going into force.